antonia-white/game-base/README.md

   - The genres page displays the user's games by genre.
 Genres are listed alphabetically.
 Genres can not be edited by a user, only an admin can edit/delete genres and consoles (see admin features).
   - The game cards and game buttons work as explained above.
   - There is a message at the bottom of the genres list: "Current genre list, please [contact the administrator](https://github.com/antonia-white/game-base/issues) for alterations or additions" - informing the user that they can not alter the games genre list and must contact the administrator (in this case, a direction towards the GameBase repo's issues, for demonstrative purposes).
-If a user wanted an addition or change to the list, they must open an issue and the admin would have to go and impliment the change/additionif appropriate.
+If a user wanted an addition or change to the list, they must open an issue and the admin would have to go and implement the change/addition if appropriate.

   ![Genres](documentation/testing/genres.png)